 You/Your means the party identified on the face page of this agreement as the Client, and where more than one party all such parties jointly and severally, together with any agent of that party.
 You agree that in signing this agreement, or by checking the box (I agree to the terms and conditions) on the online booking form,You have read and understand the contents of this agreement and that the inspection will be carried out in accordance with this document.
 You agree to pay for the inspection before the delivery of the report.

-Cancellation: Cancellation fee of 50% applies if inspection is cancelled within 36hrs of the booked inspection date and time.
+Cancellation: Cancellation fee of 50% applies if inspection is cancelled within 36 hours of the booked inspection date and time, not including weekends and public holidays.
+We have already allocated the time for your inspection and a cancellation at short notice denies another booking.

 If you fail to acknowledge that you have read and understood this agreement and do not cancel the requested inspection then you agree that you have read and understand the contents of this agreement and that we will carry out the inspection on the basis of this agreement and that we can rely on this agreement.